As the winningest wrestler in Rutgers Preparatory School history, Brett Epps will be inducted into his alma mater’s Athletics Hall of Fame.

 Epps and his younger brothers Cody (‘12) and Kacy (‘09) were all wrestling team captains at Rutgers Prep, where they combined to win 255 bouts.

-The tight-knit high school wrestling community rallied around Epps with scholastic grapplers across the state wearing “Battling for Brett” T-shirts at matches over their singlets as a way of heightening awareness about his condition.
+The close-knit high school wrestling community united in support of Epps with student-athletes from many programs wearing “Battling for Brett” T-shirts at matches over their singlets to heighten awareness about his condition.

 The support reflected an abundance of admiration for Brett and his entire family, a testament to Kurt and Donna Epps, who raised three outstanding young men in their Perth Amboy home.